 The test runs of Tampere Tramway began from Hervanta.
 The test runs were carried out on the section of track between the tram depot and Turtola tram stop.

 Before the arrival of the first Tampere Tram car in May 2020, a test tram car used in Germany was delivered to Tampere.
 The test tram car was used for testing the tramway and associated systems.
 The test tram car was seen for the first time outside the depot during the test runs on March 18, 2020.

 Test runs with the first of its species Tampere Tram were commenced in the test run area during July 2020.

 The first Tampere Tram arrived to Tampere in May 23, 2020.
 The Tram was seen outside of the depot area in July, when tests runs were carried out in stages on the section of track between the depot area and Turtola.

-In September, the test drives expanded into the section between Turtola and Itsenäisyydenkatu and in November Tampere Tram will be seen at Pyynikintori.
+In September 2020, the test drives expanded into the section between Turtola and Itsenäisyydenkatu and in November 2020 Tampere Tram was seen at Pyynikintori.
 In March 2021 the test drives will expand to Tays area and South-Hervanta.